kdkasad/purdue-cs-server-notes/notes/Tailscale.md

 to do is connect the daemon to your Tailscale account.
 Do this by running `tailscale up` as you normally would.
 I won't provide specific options to use, as that can depend on your Tailscale configuration and desired use cases.
+For example, you may or may not want to `--advertise-exit-node`.